Characterizing the asymptotic and catalytic stochastic orders on topological abelian groups: Asymptotic comparison of random walks

 \beq \E{\langle t,X\rangle} \prec \E{\langle t,Y\rangle}. \eeq \end{enumerate} Then \ref{catalytic} or \ref{asymptotic} for some $n \ge 1$ implies that \ref{ineqs} holds with non-strict inequalities.
 Conversely if \ref{ineqs} holds with strict inequalities, then \ref{catalytic} and \ref{asymptotic} for all $n \gg 1$ follow. \end{thm}

-Note that the inequalities \ref{ineqs} do indeed not require $X$ and $Y$ to be jointly distributed.
-As with \Cref{vss}, the forward direction is easy to see by applying the respective functions to the assumed inequality.
-Our main result is the converse direction, and we state the forward direction mainly to indicate that our converse is close to necessary and sufficient: the only difference is in the strictness of the inequalities in~\ref{ineqs}.
+As with \Cref{vss} in general, the forward direction is easy to see by applying the respective functions to the assumed inequality.
+Our main result is the converse direction, and we state the forward direction mainly to indicate that our converse is generically necessary and sufficient: the only difference is in the strictness of the inequalities in~\ref{ineqs}, and these are strict in generic cases.

 \begin{proof} This follows upon instantiating \Cref{vss} on $\measc{G}$, taking $\|\cdot\| : \measc{G} \to \R_+$ to be given by the normalization homomorphism $\mu \mapsto \mu(G)$, and translating the statement into random variables language.
 The power universality of $\delta_u$ holds by \Cref{MG_polygrowth}.
-The relevant monotone quantities are exactly the specified ones, as per \Cref{mgf_char,tr_char,der_char,op_char}, where we have in addition taken the logarithm of those of the form~\eqref{max_defn}, and dropped the conventional normalization requirement on the tropical and arctic parts of \eqref{tropical_compare} and \eqref{E_compare}. \end{proof}
+The relevant monotone quantities are exactly the specified ones, as per \Cref{mgf_char,tr_char,der_char,op_char}, where we have in addition taken the logarithm of those of the form~\eqref{max_defn} for simplicity. \end{proof}

-For $G = \R$ and $G_+ = \R_+$, the above result specializes to the limit theorem of Aubrun and Nechita which we had stated in the introduction as \Cref{Rintro_thm}, using the fact that in this case, the stochastic preorder is characterized by the given inequalities between cumulative distribution functions per \eqref{R_stoch_order}.
+For $G = \R$ and $G_+ = \R_+$, \Cref{main_thm} specializes to \Cref{Rintro_thm}, since in this case, the stochastic preorder is characterized by the given inequalities between cumulative distribution functions per \eqref{R_stoch_order}.
+Also, it is clear that the inequalities \eqref{tropical_compare} and~\eqref{E_compare} only need to be considered for $t = 1$ then, as we have done in \Cref{Rintro_thm}.

-\begin{rem} It may be worth pointing out that the existence of a $Z$ as in~\eqref{catalytic_eq} and~\eqref{catalytic_ineq} varies strongly with whether we require $Z$ to be compactly supported or not.
-While our result is concerned with the bounded case, another recent result of Pomatto, Strack and Tamuz for the real-valued case~\cite{PST} shows that such a $Z$ with merely finite first moment exists already as soon as only $\E{X} < \E{Y}$ holds. \end{rem}
+\begin{rem} It may be worth pointing out that the question whether a ``catalyst'' $Z$ as in~\eqref{catalytic_eq} and the earlier~\eqref{catalytic_ineq} exists depends strongly on whether $Z$ is required to be compactly supported or not.
+While our result is concerned with the compactly supported case, another recent result of Pomatto, Strack and Tamuz for $G = \R$ shows that such a $Z$ with merely finite first moment exists already as soon as only $\E{X} < \E{Y}$ holds~\cite{PST}. \end{rem}